Axalimogene Filolisbac (ADXS11-001) High Dose in Women With Human Papillomavirus (HPV) + Cervical Cancer

 Exclusion Criteria:

-• Subject has a known additional malignancy that is progressing or requires active treatment.
+• Participant has a known additional malignancy that is progressing or requires active treatment.
 Exceptions include basal cell carcinoma of the skin, squamous cell carcinoma of the skin, or in situ cervical cancer that has undergone potentially curative therapy.

 • Has a contraindication to administration of trimethoprim/sulfamethoxazole or ampicillin.

-• Has implanted medical device(s) that pose a high risk for colonization and/or cannot be easily removed (e.g., prosthetic joints, artificial heart valves, pacemakers, orthopedic screw(s), metal plate(s), bone graft(s), or other exogenous implant(s)).
+• Has implanted medical device(s) that pose a high risk for colonization and/or cannot be easily removed (e.g., prosthetic joints, artificial heart valves, pacemakers, orthopedic screw(s), metal plate(s), bone graft(s), or other exogenous implant(s).
 NOTE: More common devices and prosthetics which include arterial and venous stents, dental and breast implants, and venous access devices (e.g., Port-a-Cath or Mediport) are permitted.
-Sponsor must be contacted prior to consenting any subject who has any other device and/or implant.
+Sponsor must be contacted prior to consenting any participant who has any other device and/or implant.

 Study Plan